You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Click on the links below to enter one or more of the following awards:

-- Dr Will Murray Award for Analysis and Action (Sponsored by eDriving)
+- Dr Will Murray Award for Analysis and Action

-- Fleet Safety Innovation
+- Fleet Safety Partnership Award

-- Fleet Safety Product
+- Fleet Safety Product Award

-- Road Safety in the Community
+- Road Safety in the Community Award

-- Road Risk Manager of the Year Award (Sponsored by QBE)
+- Road Risk Manager of the Year Award (sponsored by QBE)

-- Kevin Storey Award for Outstanding Commitment to Road Safety
+- Kevin Storey Award for Outstanding Commitment to Road Safety (sponsored by Fleet Service GB)

-The deadline for submissions is 5pm on Friday 2 May 2025.
+The deadline for submissions is 5pm on Friday 1 May 2026.
 Please ensure your submission includes the following:

 - Completed entry forms for each award you would like to be considered for